isthissuraj/todo-list/README.md

 3. Commit your changes (`git commit -m "Add some feature"`).
 4. Push to the branch (`git push origin feature-name`).
 5. Open a pull request.

----

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-## 💬 Feedback

-If you have any feedback or suggestions, feel free to reach out or open an issue in the repository.

----

-echo "✅ README.md has been generated successfully!"